Donald Trump Preemptively Blamed Jared Kushner For His Potential Election Loss, Report Says

 "I'm going to lose," Trump allegedly told Kushner during debate preparations.
 "And it's going to be your fault, because of the testing."

-Per The New York Times, White House spokesman Brian Morganstern denied that the purported exchange between Trump and Kushner took place.
+Per The New York Times, White House spokesman Brian Morgenstern denied that the purported exchange between Trump and Kushner took place.

-Trump repeatedly argued throughout his re-election campaign that administering too many coronavirus tests is an issue.
+Trump repeatedly argued throughout his re-election campaign that administering too many coronavirus tests was an issue.
 As reported by Vanity Fair, a Kushner-backed test plan aimed to begin in the fall was allegedly abandoned in April due to the virus hitting the blue states the hardest.
-One public health expert that was in frequent contact with Trump’s COVID-19 task force spoke to the publication about the decision.
+One public health expert that was in frequent contact with Trump's COVID-19 task force spoke to the publication about the decision.

 Elsewhere, reporting claimed that Kushner addressed New York's pleas for coronavirus supplies by placing the blame on the state.
 He allegedly made the comment in a White House meeting where he reportedly slammed state leaders for their lack of leadership and claimed that the federal government was not going to intervene.

 Nevertheless, Trump ultimately lost the election to Democrat Joe Biden.
-Per Business Insider, Trump’s former campaign manager, Brad Parscale, told Fox News earlier this month that the president lost the election due to his lack of empathy for people affected by the pandemic.
-In particular, Parscale suggested that the commander-in-chief failed to reach out to suburban families and show them he understood the effect the COVID-19 crisis was having on their lives.
+Per Business Insider, Trump's former campaign manager, Brad Parscale, told Fox News earlier this month that the president lost the election due to his lack of empathy for people affected by the pandemic.
+In particular, Parscale suggested that the commander in chief failed to reach out to suburban families and show them he understood the effect the COVID-19 crisis was having on their lives.